-The contents of this subparagraph 8.4 largely fall outside the scope of a geotechnical investigation and refer to the widespread presence of various types of waste as described briefly in subsections 4.5 and 6.3.4 of this document.
+The contents of this subparagraph 8.4 largely fall outside the scope of a geotechnical investigation.
 However, it is given in good faith in an effort to find a solution to the presence of waste in the area.
-To implement these measures will require inputs from both the local municipal authorities as well as the community of Boegoeberg.

 The excavation of a large pit locally to bury and cover the waste is an exercise requiring environmental, geotechnical and groundwater inputs, amongst others.
 The provision of such a facility may require a considerable period of time, costs and construction to finalise.

-Therefore, two options can be considered to deal with this waste:
+Therefore, two options can be considered to deal with this waste :